First- or upper second-class degree or an equivalent standard in other qualifications approved by the University, or MPhys/MSc Physics.

-As a member of one of our friendly, vibrant research groups, you will find that people will always be interested to hear your ideas, discuss your results and help and encourage you generally.
+As a member of one of our friendly, vibrant research groups, people will always be interested to hear your ideas and help and encourage you.
 You will attend postgraduate lectures, classes and research seminars, and there will be opportunities to attend short courses or summer schools, such as Institute of Physics workshops and Nato Advanced Study Institutes.
-You will be expected to present your results at national and international conferences, and we will encourage you to write up your results for publication in scientific journals.
+You will also benefit from state-of-the-art facilities.
+We have advanced nanofabrication suites, and are one of the top supercomputing sites in the UK.
+We expect students to present their results at national and international conferences, and we will encourage you to write up your results for publication in scientific journals.

 High-energy Physics Group: Beyond the standard model and cosmology, collider phenomenology, lattice QCD, strong coupling/holography and quantum gravity.